Decentralised collection, treatment and effective reuse of wastewater

 Overall term: 2014 to 2020

-Actors in the water sector incorporate integrated strategies for decentralised wastewater management into national framework plans.
+Actors in the water sector increasingly incorporate strategies for decentralised collection, treatment and reuse of wastewater into national framework plans.
 They implement appropriate measures and are familiar with operator models for decentralised wastewater management.

 The project is helping the Jordanian partner institutions to develop and implement strategies for decentralised wastewater treatment and the efficient use of available water resources.
 The project focuses on climate change adaptation, reuse of treated wastewater, and the development of suitable operator models.
 The German non-governmental organisation BORDA is helping to carry out various activities as the cooperation partner.
 The Jordanian consulting firm Al-Lamar is providing support with the implementation of infrastructure measures.
 The German state of North Rhine-Westphalia finances some of the project activities as part of the German Government and federal state programme.

 The project supports the Ministry of Water and Irrigation as well as the Water Authority of Jordan in developing concepts for decentralised wastewater management, integrating these concepts into the national water strategy and implementing them.

 In the Dana biosphere reserve, a holistic concept for regional treatment and reuse of the wastewater from an ecolodge is being implemented.
 The semi-public lodge owner and the private operator are being trained in operation and maintenance.